Schur Functors and Categorified Plethysm: Schur functors

 \subsection{Abstract Schur functors}

-We have described Schur functors as special endofunctors on $\Fin\Vect$.
-In fact, Schur functors make sense much more broadly.
-We now show that they can be applied to any 2-rig (as defined in \cref{def:2rig}).
-A somewhat novel feature of our treatment is that we \emph{do not require the theory of Young diagrams} to define and study Schur functors.
+So far we have given a classical account of Schur functors as special endofunctors on $\Fin\Vect$.
+However, Schur functors make sense much more broadly.
+We now show that they give endofunctors on any 2-rig.
+A somewhat novel feature of our treatment is that we \emph{do not require the theory of Young diagrams} to define Schur functors: instead we use 2-rigs and some notions from the theory of 2-categories.
+From the realm of representation theory we need only Maschke's theorem---until \cref{lem:J-preserves-coproducts}, where we also use the fact that any field of characteristic zero is a splitting field for the symmetric groups.

-Our strategy is as follows.
-We fix a 2-rig $\R$.
-Though the group algebra $k[S_n]$ begins life as a monoid in the symmetric monoidal category $\Fin\Vect$, we shall explain how to interpret it as living in $\R$ by a `change of base' functor going from $\Fin\Vect$ to $\R$.
-This lets us use the Young symmetrizers $p_\lambda$ to construct idempotents on $V^{\otimes k}$ for any object $V \in \R$.
-Splitting these idempotents, we obtain the Schur functors $S_\lambda \maps \R \to \R$.